winds-mobi/winds-mobi-providers/README.md

 - `poetry shell`

 ### Start the databases
-You must already have the `.env` file created in the [previous section](#run-the-project-with-docker-compose-simple-way)
+You must already have the `.env` file created in the [previous section](#run-the-project-with-docker-compose-simple-way).
 - `docker compose -f compose.services.yaml up`

 ### Run the providers
-- `dotenv -f .env.localhost run python run_providers.py`
+- `dotenv -f .env.localhost run python run_scheduler.py`

 Or, run only a specific provider:
-- `dotenv -f .env.localhost run python providers/ffvl.py`
+- `dotenv -f .env.localhost run python -m providers.ffvl`

+Some providers need [winds-mobi-admin](https://github.com/winds-mobi/winds-mobi-admin#run-the-project-with-docker-compose-simple-way) running to get stations metadata.

+### Checking the code style
+Format python code:
+- `black .`

+Run the linter tools:
+- `flake8 .`
+- `isort .`

 ## Contributing
-### Checking the code style

-Format your code:
-- `poetry run black .`

-Run the linters:
-- `poetry run flake8 .`
-- `poetry run isort .`

 ### Add a new provider to winds.mobi
 You know a good weather station that would be useful for many paraglider pilots or kitesurfers?

 Awesome!
 Fork this repository and create a pull request with your new provider code.
 It's easy, look at the following